About Our Guide Dogs

 Click here for a list of Hebrew commands.

 Making the Perfect Match

 After the dogs are trained, we match them with a person on our waiting list – according to their personalities and individual needs.
 Our clients come to our center for a test walk, but the dog often chooses its partner.
 After we create the perfect match, our client and the dog train together for three weeks at our center, and we provide an additional week of specialized training in our client’s home environment.
 Dogs typically work for eight years before retiring.

 When our dogs become ten years old, it is time for their well-earned retirement, and we provide our clients with replacement guide dogs.
 It is up to the client to decide where the retired dog will go.
 They can keep the former dog and the new guide dog in their home or give the retired dog to a friend or relative.
 Or, they can return the retired dog to us, and we place them with their original puppy raiser.
 We also have a long list of people who want a retired dog as a pet.
 The bottom line: all our dogs go to loving homes where they live out their lives in peace and comfort.

 Sponsor a Guide Dog

-The cost to Sponsor a Partnership between an Israeli who is visually impaired and a professionally trained guide dog is $32,000 (this figure does not include overhead).
-Our clients pay nothing because of the generosity of people from all around the world who want to help.
+The cost to Sponsor a Partnership between a visually impaired Israeli and a professionally trained guide dog is $32,000 (this figure does not include overhead).
+Our clients pay nothing because of the generosity of people worldwide who want to help.
 To learn more about sponsoring all or part of a partnership, you can give us a call, or you can fill out our Contact Form – we’ll be happy to answer all of your questions.

 How Can I Help?

-We provide our Guide Dogs Free of Charge to our blind or visually impaired clients.
+We provide guide dogs free of charge to our blind or visually impaired clients.
 This is only possible because of the support we receive from people like you.
 We are a small non-profit that makes a huge difference, but we need your help to spread the word.